markjacksonfishing/katacoda/falco/forensics-k8s/intro.md

-Sysdig Falco is an open source, behavioral monitoring software designed to detect anomalous activity.
-Sysdig Falco works as a intrusion detection system on any Linux host.
-It also support kubernetes-specific context like **k8s.deployment.name**, or **namespaces** for its rules.
+**Sysdig Falco** is an open source project for intrusion and abnormality detection for Cloud Native platforms such as Kubernetes, Mesosphere, and Cloud Foundry.

+It can detect abnormal application behavior, and alert via Slack, Fluentd, NATS, and more.

+It can also protect your platform by taking action through serverless (FaaS) frameworks, or other automation.

 If you have not done it yet, it's a good idea to complete the [Sysdig Falco: Container security monitoring](https://katacoda.com/sysdig/scenarios/sysdig-falco) scenario before this one.